Vacuum loops in light-front field theory: Abstract

 \section{Abstract}

-We demonstrate that vacuum diagrams in light front field theory are non-zero, contrary to the prevailing opinion.
-Using the light-front Hamiltonian (time-ordered) perturbation theory, the vacuum amplitudes in self-interacting scalar $\lambda\phi^3$ and $\lambda\phi^4$ models are obtained as $p=0$ limit of the associated self-energy diagrams, where $p$ is the external momentum.
+We demonstrate that vacuum diagrams in "native" light front (LF) field theory are non-zero, in spite of simple kinematical counter-arguments (positivity and conservation of the LF momentum $p^+$, absence of Fourier zero mode).
+Using the light-front Hamiltonian (time-ordered) perturbation theory, the vacuum amplitudes in self-interacting scalar $\lambda\phi^3(1+1)$ and $\lambda\phi^4(1+1)$ models are obtained as $p=0$ limit of the associated self-energy diagrams, where $p$ is the external momentum.
 They behave as $C\lambda^2\mu^{-2}$ in D=2, with $\mu$ being the scalar-field mass, or diverge in D=4, in agreement with the usual "equal-time" form of field theory, and with the same value of the constant $C$.
-The simplest case of the vacuum bubble with two internal lines is analyzed in detail.
-It is shown that, surprisingly, the light-front diagrams are nonvanishing not due to the zero-mode contribution.
-This is made explicit using the DLCQ method - the discretized (finite-volume) version of the theory, where the light-front zero modes are manifestly absent, but the vacuum amplitudes still converge to their continuum-theory values with the increasing "harmonic resolution" K. A brief discussion comparing the status of the scalar-field zero mode in the light-front theory and in the Feynman perturbation theory expressed in light-front variables concludes the paper.
+The simplest vacuum diagram with two internal lines is analyzed in detail displaying the subtle role of the small $k^+$ region and its connection to the $p=0$ limit.
+However, the vacuum bubbles in the genuine light-front field theory are nonvanishing not due to the Fourier mode carrying LF momentum $k^+=0$ (as is the case in the LF evaluation of the covariant Feynman diagrams), in full accord with the observation that the LF perturbation theory formula breaks down in the exact zero-mode case.
+This is made explicit using the DLCQ method - the discretized (finite-volume) version of the theory, where the light-front zero modes are manifestly absent, but the vacuum amplitudes still converge to their continuum-theory values with the increasing "harmonic resolution" K. \\